 The province of Anhui is noted for white bamboo shoots much used in vegetarian dishes with mushrooms.
 Jiangsu province (Su) cuisine emphasizes fresh ingredients with sweet and salty flavors.
 Zhenjiang, Jiangsu produces 'Chinkiang (aka Zhenjiang) vinegar' - a black rice vinegar.
 Fujian province (Min) cuisine is famous for soups, and flavors that are subtle and light.
 ‘Fish Ball’ and ‘Buddha Jumps Over the Wall’ (named after a Buddhist monk who could not resist the fine aroma of the dish), are well known dishes as well as ‘Sour Mustard Beef’.
 Zhejiang province (Zhe) cuisine is fairly similar to Min cuisine - it has a fairly light style and is artistically presented.
 The city of Jinhua, Zhejiang is famous for hams.
 ‘Dongpo Pork’ is a favorite dish of Hangzhou named in honor of the Song poet Su Dongpo (Su Shi).

-The province of Yunnan in south-western China has many more vegetable dishes reflecting strong local influence of Buddhism.
-The tropical climate allows many exotic fruits; fungi and vegetables to be grown and used in cooking.
-Reflecting the mountainous terrain in Yunnan, suitable for little else than grazing, this is one province in China where dairy products are used in cookery.
+The province of Yunnan in south-western China has many more vegetable dishes reflecting the strong local influence of Buddhism.
+There is the famous ‘Cross Bridge Rice Noodle’ dish which is a hot soup with a sealing layer of hot oil into which meat and vegetables are dropped in for quick cooking at the table.
+The tropical climate allows many exotic fruits, fungi and vegetables to be grown and used in cooking.
+Reflecting the mountainous terrain in Yunnan, suitable for little else than grazing, this is one province in China where dairy products are widely used in cookery.